ChadwickCSP/StudentLog-2020-2021/README.md

 ### Log Entry File Naming Convention

-All log entries should be placed in the `log` folder and should be put in a file named based on the date of the entry.
-For example, if you create a log on September 12th, 2020, the name of the file that contains the entry should be `2020-09-12.log`.
+All log entries should be placed in the `logs` folder and should be put in a file named based on the date of the entry.
+For example, if you create a log on September 12th, 2020, the name of the file that contains the entry should be `2020-09-12.log.md`.
 Naming files in this manner will result in the files listing in reverse chronological order when running the `ls` command; that is, the most recent entry will appear first.

 ### Log Entry File Format